georgeani/CodingQuestions/README.md

 balanced, then true is returned otherwise false is returned.
 Additionally, any string inside the brackets is not taken into consideration.

+The answers can be found [here.](/Java%20Questions)

 ### Python Questions

 Different LeetCode questions are found in this section.
 They examine how well you can optimize the code and use the built-in features of Python to your advantage.
+The questions and answers can be found [here.](/Python%20Questions)